z4c/transcraper/README.md

 python3 ./main.py --help
 ```

-Without any args it should print
+Without any args it should print something like
 ```
 From ORY: 2019-08-22 (58 €), 2019-08-25 (78 €)
 To AMS 2019-08-22 (58 €), 2019-08-25 (78 €)